guptakaran11/grasskode-website/content/post/travel/sea-cambodia-kampot.md

 +++
 date = "2016-09-16T18:54:40+07:00"
-commented_categories = ["travel"]
+categories = ["travel"]
-commented_tags = ["south east asia", "cambodia", "abandoned", "national park", "backpacking"] commented_series = "SEA Chronicles" type = "draft" image = "https://c1.staticflickr.com/9/8315/29679385696_5613cbc840_c.jpg"
-title = "Kampot & Around, Cambodia"
-toc = true
+tags = ["south east asia", "cambodia", "abandoned", "national park", "backpacking"] series = "SEA Chronicles" image = "https://c1.staticflickr.com/9/8315/29679385696_5613cbc840_c.jpg" title = "Kampot & Around, Cambodia" toc = true

 +++

 I took a fairly new passenger train service from Phnom Penh to Kampot.
-I had been recommended Kampot strongly earlier in my travels and I had decided to put it on my list definitely.
-I had planned to stay in the small riverside town only a couple of days before heading further towards the islands but I ended up taking my time to enjoy what the sleepy town and it's surroundings had to offer.
+I had been recommended Kampot strongly earlier in my travels and I had decided to put it on my list.
+I had planned to stay in this small riverside town only a couple of days before heading further towards the islands but I ended up taking my time to enjoy what the sleepy town and it's surroundings had to offer.

 <hr />

 ## Lazing in a Sleepy Town